 The PMOC OP32B Review Report has been completed and submitted to the FTA.
 The report found that TJPA's documentation is in general conformance with the FTA requirements for a project of this size and complexity and at its current state of development moving from Planning to the start of Engineering, with several noted exceptions.
 The reported exceptions were subsequently resolved based on TJPA's revised preliminary engineering documentation and close-out of the PMOC recommendations.

-The second quarter 2024 Quarterly Mitigation Monitoring Report (MMRQ) was provided on July 31, 2024 and is under review by the PMOC.
+The second quarter 2024 Quarterly Mitigation Monitoring Report (MMRQ) was provided on July 31, 2024 and has been reviewed by the PMOC with no significant findings.
+The third quarter MMRQ will be issued in late October 2024.